Real World Retirement Software

 The income goal inflation number on the first presentation page is the average over the next 30 years.
-This is just about the only retirement calculator that allows this much control over assumed income goal inflation over three time periods, and on a year-by-year basis.
+This retirement software allows total control over assumed income goal inflation over three time periods, and on a year-by-year basis.

-There is a "number rounder" that allows control over the amount of trailing zeros on the presentation pages.
+• There is a unique "number rounder" that allows control over the amount of trailing zeros on the presentation pages.
 This allows you to round everything to the nearest $1, $10, $100 or $1,000.

 Important Things RWR, and a Few Other Retirement Planners, Can Do: